kolkhis/lac/src/u4lab.md

    uptime
    man uptime
    ```
-   Read the man for uptime and figure out what those 3 numbers represent.
-Referencing
+   Read `man uptime` and figure out what those 3 numbers represent.
-   this server, do you think it is under high load?
+   Referencing this server, do you think it is under high load?
 Why or why not?

 6. Check who has recently logged into the server and who is currently in
    ```bash